Storytelling

 Does everyone on your team share the same understanding?
 If not, it’s time to ensure everyone is on the same page.
 You can’t produce creative content without one key ingredient: Consistency.

-Your brand needs to stand for something, and your content needs to make noise in your industry.
+Your brand needs to stand for something, and your creative content needs to make noise in your industry.

 But without a consistent brand underlying all your content, your most brilliant ideas will confuse your audience.